openebs/openebs/k8s/upgrades/1.x.0-1.12.x/README.md

 # Upgrade OpenEBS

-## Important Notice

-### Migration of cStor Pools/Volumes to latest CSPC Pools/CSI based Volumes

-OpenEBS 2.0.0 moves the cStor engine towards `v1` schema and CSI based provisioning.
-To migrate from old SPC based pools and cStor external-provisioned volume to CSPC based pools and cStor CSI volumes follow the steps mentioned in the [Migration doc](https://github.com/openebs/upgrade/blob/master/docs/migration.md).

-This migration can be performed after upgrading the old OpenEBS resources to `2.0.0` or above.

-### Upgrading CSPC pools and cStor CSI volumes

-If already using CSPC pools and cStor CSI volumes they can be upgraded from `1.10.0` or later to the latest release via steps mentioned in the [Upgrade doc](https://github.com/openebs/upgrade/blob/master/docs/upgrade.md)

 ## Overview

 This document describes the steps for the following OpenEBS Upgrade paths:

-- Upgrade from 1.0.0 or later to a newer release up to 2.0.0
+- Upgrade from 1.0.0 or later to a newer release up to 1.12.0

-For other upgrade paths of earlier releases, please refer to the respective directories.
+For other upgrade paths, please refer to the respective directories.
-Example:
-- the steps to upgrade from 0.9.0 to 1.0.0 will be under [0.9.0-1.0.0](./0.9.0-1.0.0/).
+Example, the steps to upgrade from 0.9.0 to 1.0.0 will be under [0.9.0-1.0.0](./0.9.0-1.0.0/).
-- the steps to upgrade from 1.0.0 or later to a newer release up to 1.12.x will be under [1.x.0-1.12.x](./1.x.0-1.12.x/README.md).

 The upgrade of OpenEBS is a three step process:
 - *Step 1* - Prerequisites